I Want To...

 International Center for Spinal Cord Injury at Kennedy Krieger Institute

-When you child has a spinal cord injury, life changes forever.
+When your child has a spinal cord injury, life changes forever.
 Recovery is possible, and there is potential to make progress even years after the injury.
 Children with chronic paralysis find new hope through activity-based restorative therapy at Kennedy Krieger Institute.
 Rather than compensating for the loss of function, this program aims to restore as much of the normal function as medically possible.

 Request an Appointment